How To Recycle Old Rain Boots \ Wellie Boots

 Final Thoughts

-It is good to see that many of the rain boot \ wellie boot manufacturers have started using a lot more recycled materials in their boots and many no longer user PVC.
+It is good to see that many of the rain boot \ wellie boot manufacturers have started using a lot more recycled materials in their boots and many no longer use PVC.
 But it would be much better to see these large rubber boot manufacturers taking more responsibility.

-Most manufacturers say their boots can be recycled where there are suitable facilities, but then give no further information or help.
+Most manufacturers say their boots can be recycled where there are suitable facilities but then give no further information or help.
 Considering the serious environmental problems that we are experiencing in the world today, it would make a lot of sense for these companies to be doing a lot more than they are.

-Hopefully things will start to change in the near future, but for the time being disposing of old boots in an environmentally friendly way is not easy.
+Hopefully, things will start to change in the near future, but for the time being, disposing of old boots in an environmentally friendly way is not easy.